 2020 is the 100th annual Polar Bear swim in English Bay!
 It is expected to be the largest in years!
 There will be musical entertainment, food trucks, and more!

 It is requested that people register for the swim so that the officials can get a somewhat accurate account of the number of swimmers that are taking place in the swim.
 Registration is from 12:30pm to 2:30pm in front of the English Bay Bath House.
 This event is free so there is no fee!

-The water is usually cold, so swimming is not for everyone!
+The water is usually chilly, so swimming is not for everyone!

 There is a 100 yard swim race where the first 3 finishers receive a trophy.
 This is called the Peter Pantage Memorial 100-yard Swim Race in memory of the founder of this event (see plaque below).

 There is a plaque related to the Polar Bear Swim on the English Bay Bath House.

 City of Vancouver

 When Peter Pantages arrived in Vancouver in 1917 he started the practice of taking a daily ocean swim.
 In 1920 he founded the Polar Bear Club and inaugurated its now famous New Year's Day swim at English Bay.
 He served as president until his final dip in 1971.